How Convective Mass Flux Responds to Environmental Humidity

 \authors{Seth D. Seidel, Nathan P. Arnold, and Brandon Wolding}

 \correspondingauthor{Seth D. Seidel}{seth.seidel@nasa.gov}

-\begin{keypoints} \item Convective mass flux transitions to deep inflow and increases quasi-exponentially with increasing lower tropospheric relative humidity. \item Greater lower tropospheric humidity is not associated with greater buoyancy in convectively active air. \item These phenomena are the result of increasing survival and dilution among convectively active parcels of air. \end{keypoints}
+\begin{keypoints} \item Convective mass flux transitions to deep inflow and increases quasi-exponentially as lower tropospheric relative humidity increases. \item Greater lower tropospheric humidity is not associated with greater population-mean buoyancy in convective updrafts. \item These phenomena are the result of increasing survival and dilution among convectively active parcels of air. \end{keypoints}